 You’ll need to do 2 or 3 interviews with candidates.
 The first will be a phone interview with basic information:

 How many children you have and their ages What hours you need her to work Whether you need a live-in or live-out nanny The salary you’re offering If she will be the only one supervising the children or if another adult will be in the house What duties you expect her to do around the house What activities you expect her to do with the children If she needs . . . → Continue Reading This Day Care Article: Interviewing the Nanny Candidate

 Our daycare search was so extensive my husband built a spreadsheet for information regarding who had a spot for our child, how much they charged, their hours, and if they had preschool activities.
 After visiting or talking to someone, we filled out the “comments” section.
 This became full of comments such as “5 dogs-very noisy and smelly”; “lit candle within reach of children”; “seems nice, mentions Jesus A LOT”.

-Before finding our very close to perfect provider, we had some interesting daycare interviews. . . . → Continue Reading This Day Care Article: Finding Quality Daycare is Possible!
+Before finding our very close to perfect provider, we had some interesting daycare interviews.
+One caregiver . . . → Continue Reading This Day Care Article: Finding Quality Daycare is Possible!